spencerwoody/site_build/content/post/-my-favorite-things.md

 math = true
 +++

 This is a collection of sites and resources I've found useful during my past work in statistics and data science.
-Because bookmark folders are so passé.
+Bookmark folders are so passé.

 ## Online learning resources :earth_africa::bulb: